kubernetes/enhancements/keps/sig-api-machinery/2876-crd-validation-expression-language/README.md

 We will provide time and space benchmarks to show what can be expected in typical and worst-case scenarios for CEL expressions, and that for most use cases, the timeout alone will be sufficient.
-The cost subsystem would be more aimed at malformed/malicious expressions.
+The alternatives listed below would be more aimed at malformed/malicious expressions.

 If the context timeout proves to be insufficient, we have other alternatives to explore, such as limiting nested list comprehensions to a depth of 2.
 According to the performance section of